 A taxi takes 10 minutes up to the ruins and should cost around 10 to 15 soles

-Cristo Blanco (the big Jesus gifted by Palestinans after World War II) is also up here and, although not terribly impressive in its own rite, it offers a nice view over Cusco too.
+Cristo Blanco (the big Jesus gifted by Palestinans after World War II) is also up here and from this vintage point you get amazing sunset views and of they whole city.

-Out of all the attractions in Cusco, these one is the crown jewel.
+Out of all the attractions in Cusco, this one is the crown jewel.